 The health of our soil is a key component to the efficient utilisation of soil nutrients in the production of food in an environmental and sustainable manner.

-- The Green Book (PDF, 2.6MB)
+- New Green Book 2020 (PDF)

 - Tillage Lime Advice Leaflet (PDF)

 - Grassland liming advice (PDF)